Techtonica/curriculum/pair-programming/pair-programming.md

 ### Motivation
 Pair programming is a very common way to write code and to solve software engineering problems.
 Pair programming generally produces higher-quality code, meaning fewer bugs and better readability.

-### Objective
+### Objectives
-**Students will understand**:
+**Participants will be able to:**
-- Why pair programming is useful
+- Explain why pair programming is useful
-- How to drive and how to navigate
+- Show how to drive and navigate
-- How to be a good pair partner
+- Demonstrate how to be a good pair partner
-- Potential challenges
+- Outline potential challenges

 ### Specific Things To Teach
 - What pair programming is